florianschanda/smtlib_schanda/README.md

 ## Benchmarks copied from SMTLIB

 ### wintersteiger
 These are Cristoph's FP benchmarks, downloaded on 2017-07-05 from SMTLIB and filed here for convenience.

 ### griggio
-These are Alberto's FP benchmarks, downloaded on 2017-07-05 from SMTLIB and filed here for convenience.
+These are Alberto's FP benchmarks, downloaded on 2019-05-14 from SMTLIB and filed here for convenience.

 ### heizmann
-These are Matthias Heizmann's Ultimate Automizer benchmarks (in a variety of logics), downloaded on 2017-07-22 from SMTLIB and filed here for convenience.
+These are Matthias Heizmann's Ultimate Automizer benchmarks (in a variety of logics), downloaded on 2019-05-14 from SMTLIB and filed here for convenience.

+### klee
+Benchmarks from KLEE, downloaded on 2019-05-14 from SMTLIB and filed here for convenience.

+### ramalho_esbmc
+Benchmarks from ESBMC, downloaded on 2019-05-14 from SMTLIB and filed here for convenience.

+### gudemann
+Benchmarks from Matthias Güdemann, downloaded on 2019-05-14 from SMTLIB and filed here for convenience.

+### preiner
+Benchmarks from Mathias Preiner for the paper "Invertibility Conditions for Floating-Point Formulas" downloaded on 2019-05-14 from SMTLIB and filed here for convenience.

 # Scripts